 Aim: to ensure the safety of the children in our care.

 Due to the preschool having no land line the Pre-School respects that members of staff may bring their phones to work, for use in receiving emergency phone calls.
-All phones must be stored in the emergency basket.
+All phones and smart watches must be stored in the emergency basket.

 We believe our staff should be completely attentive during their hours of work to ensure all children in the pre-school receive good quality care and education.
 This is why mobile phones are only to be used in emergencies and with permission of the Manager.

 Mobile phones are not permitted to be carried around the setting by anyone when children are present.

+Smart watches are not permitted to be worn in the setting.

 Staff may give out the pre-school phone number to be used in case of emergency.